wp-plugins/list-custom-taxonomy-widget/readme.txt

 = Where's the settings page? =
 There is no (need for a) settings page.
 Simply go to appearance->widgets and drag the List Custom Taxonomy Widget into your sidebar(s) where you want to list the category/taxonomy.

+= [insert option/feature] isn't working... =
+The widgets API can sometimes get messy when I've added features in an update since you first used the widget.
+If you're having trouble seeing all of the options, first try clicking "save" on the widget, and if that doesn't work you can refresh individual widgets by removing them and creating a new instance (drag a new list custom taxonomy widget into your sidebar and set up the options from scratch).

 = Can I Do ___? =
 If you'd like to do something outside of the configuration options of this plugin, look at the <a href="http://codex.wordpress.org/Template_Tags/wp_list_categories" target="_blank">WordPress Codex documentation on the function this plugin implements, wp_list categories</a>.
 If this function can do it, the plugin can do it with minor edits, just look in list-custom-taxonomy-widget.php in the plugin editor.
 If it's a potentially more universally useful feature, let me know and I'll add support from the widgets page.

 == Changelog ==
+= 3.2 =
+* Added ability to display categories with dropdown (and go button) instead of as a list (the default), find it at the bottom of the "more options" section'
+* Improved documentation

 = 3.1.1 =
 * For some reason, I have no idea why, the line that executed the "exclude" capability was commented out.
 Update fixes the bug.